What does antivirus software do?

 What about on my phone?

-Antivirus becomes a little more complicated when it comes to mobile devices.
+Antivirus is a little more complicated when it comes to mobile devices.
 On iPhones and iPads, iOS blocks the deep system access required to have full-fledged antivirus apps inspect each file in your device.
-However, those same strong measures help keep malware from having that same level of access, among other restrictions which massively prevent the likelihood of malware making it into your device.
+However, those same measures help keep malware from having that same level of access, among other features that provide strong protections from malware making it into your device.

 Prioritize according to your own risks, not airport ads

-So far, Kaspersky, Malwarebytes and Norton's Android offerings have features which can detect stalkerware.
-For iOS, security helper apps like the City of New York’s NYC Secure and Trail of Bits’s iVerify are not antivirus software per se, but will detect some of the system changes that allow stalkerware to exist on the devices (such as jailbreaking).
+So far, Kaspersky, Malwarebytes, and Norton's Android offerings have features which can detect stalkerware.
+For iOS, security helper apps like the City of New York’s NYC Secure and iVerify are not antivirus software per se, but will detect some of the system changes that allow stalkerware to exist on the devices (such as jailbreaking).
 We hope to see other antivirus vendors follow their lead.

 Ultimately, which security measures to adopt depend largely on the risks a journalist takes in their work and who they are to the world around them.
-Antivirus was originally designed to protect beige boxes designed for individual office workers in rows of gray cubicles with a dedicated IT staff maintaining them.
-Modern journalism includes people outside that model, including people working from home, and you might be among them.
-Addressing password reuse, preventing phishing attempts and adopting better smartphone security practices are more broadly relevant places to get started on leveling up your digital security.
+Antivirus was originally intended to protect beige boxes designed for individual office workers in rows of gray cubicles with a dedicated IT staff maintaining them.
+Modern journalism includes people outside that model, such as people working from home, and you might be among them.
+Addressing password reuse, preventing phishing attempts, and adopting better smartphone security practices are more broadly relevant places to get started on leveling up your digital security.